gsuberland/web-cpuid/README.md

 this project has a policy of disallowing inline javascript within the html, so that it can comply with a content security policy that forbids inline scripts. as such, one cannot simply make a button with an inline event handler like `<button onclick="foo()">`. instead, these event handlers are assigned in `cpuid_startup.js`.

+## code of conduct

+please note that this project is released with a contributor code of conduct. by participating in this project, you agree to abide by its terms. the code of conduct can be found [here](https://github.com/simplybusiness/Kiln/blob/main/CODE_OF_CONDUCT.md).

 ## license

-web-cpuid is released under MIT license.
+web-cpuid is released under [MIT license](LICENSE).

 the font used on the hosted version is [GT America Mono](https://www.grillitype.com/typeface/gt-america), a commercial font.
 I paid for a license to use it on my website. the font is not included in this repository as I do not have the rights to distribute it.